-We intend to vigorously defend against all of the claims in the Consolidated Securities Action and MicroCapital Fund claims against us.
-It is not possible at this time to predict the timing or outcome of any of this litigation, and we cannot reasonably estimate the possible loss or range of possible loss from these claims.
+We intend to vigorously defend our interests in the MicroCapital Action.
+It is not possible at this time to predict the timing or outcome of this litigation, and we cannot reasonably estimate the possible loss or range of possible loss from these claims.